Christmas Carol (The X-Files): Plot

 Around Christmas time, Dana Scully (Gillian Anderson) and her mother visit her brother Bill and his wife, Tara, who is expecting.
 Scully answers the phone, and the person on the other end, who sounds just like her dead sister, Melissa, tells her that someone needs her help.
 Scully traces the call to a nearby home in San Diego, where local police are investigating the suicide of a woman, Roberta Sim.
 Kresge, the lead detective on the case, tells Scully that it was impossible for Roberta to have dialed, as she died before the telephone call was made.

 That night, after dinner, Scully reveals to her mother that, due to her abduction and cancer, she is unable to bear children.
 Scully flashes back to when, as a child, she hid her pet rabbit from her brother in a lunchbox, only for it to suffocate and die.

 Scully receives another telephone call from the same person, which was once again made from the Sim home.
 Roberta's husband, Marshall, is meeting with two men in black inside his house, and has no desire to listen to and help Scully figure out what is going on.

-Scully visits Kresge, to look further into Roberta Sim's suicide, despite the fact that the police think it is a simple suicide.
+Scully visits Kresge, to look further into Roberta Sim's death, despite the fact that the police think it is a simple suicide.
 She finds a striking resemblance between the Sims' daughter, Emily, and her sister, Melissa, from when Melissa was that age.
 Scully flashes back to a funeral she attended when she was a little girl, but imagines Marshall Sim holding her hand.

 Scully insists on performing an autopsy on Roberta, thinking that Roberta was murdered.
 She finds a needle puncture in Roberta's foot, causing her to believe that Roberta was anesthetized and her suicide was staged.
 The police search the Sim's house and find a used hypodermic needle, which Marshall claims was for daily injections for Emily's anemia.
 Scully spots the men in black watching from a nearby car.